Ardstraw

 Ardstraw (from Ard Sratha (hill or height of the holm or strath)) is a small village, townland and civil parish in County Tyrone, Northern Ireland, three miles northwest of Newtownstewart.
-In the 2001 Census it had a population of 222 people (81 houses).
+In the 2021 census, it had a population of 204 people.

 Bishopric

 The Diocese of Ardstraw was founded in the 6th century by Saint Eoghan.
 It is one of the dioceses recognized by the Synod of Ráth Breasail in 1111.
 Although the 1152 Synod of Kells replaced it in its list of dioceses with that of Maghera, the seat of which was later moved to Derry, bishops of Ardstraw continued to exist until the early 13th century, when the see was finally united to that of Derry.

 No longer a residential bishopric it is today listed by the Catholic Church as a titular see.

-John de Courcy

 In 1198, John de Courcy, a Norman knight who had invaded Ulster in 1177, destroyed the church of Ardstraw on his way to Inishowen.